trimstray/nginx-admins-handbook/doc/RULES.md

   > `geo` module (watch out: don't mistake this module for the GeoIP) builds in-memory radix tree when loading configs.
 This is the same data structure as used in routing, and lookups are really fast.

-  > I use both modules for a large lists.
+  > I use both modules for a large lists but these directives may require the use of several `if` conditions.
 For me, `allow/deny` directives are better solution (more plain) for simple lists.
-Remember that these directives may require the use of several `if` conditions.

 ###### Example